top of page

 Game Overview

 Sillypolitik is a single-player card strategy game where each card represents an important institution in a society, such as a Treasury or News Agency.
 The player competes against a heuristic AI for control of these institutions by funding illegal activities and exposing their opponent's efforts.
-The art style features a mix of art deco, retro 80s graphics, and surrealism.
+The art style features a mix of art deco, 90s graphics, and surrealism.

-Above: A work in progress picture of the gameplay.
+Above: A work in progress gameplay video.

 The Story